phpmyadmin/phpmyadmin/doc/glossary.rst

       .. seealso:: <https://en.wikipedia.org/wiki/Database_trigger>

     unique key
-      An unique key is an index over one or more fields in a table which has a unique value for each row.
+      A unique key is an index over one or more fields in a table which has a unique value for each row.
 The first unique key will be treated as :term:`primary key` if there is no *primary key* defined.